mrnavrc/Docker_Symfony_MSQL_Twig_For_Beginners/README.md

-# Symfony, MSQL, Twig, Node with Docker (For Beginners)
+# Symfony, MySQL, Twig, Node with Docker (For Beginners)
 <b>FOR DEVELOPMENT ONLY</b><br><br>
 :arrow_right: A simple Docker Symfony setup for beginners who want to play with the Symfony PHP framework. :sunglasses: